Waszkaa/petstore/README.md

-# Pet Store Management System
+# Pet Store Management System - work hours: 5

 This is a Laravel-based web application for managing pets in a pet store.
 It interacts with a REST API to perform CRUD operations (Create, Read, Update, Delete) on pets.
 Users can also upload images for pets and assign categories and tags to them.